bitnine-oss/agensgraph-jdbc/README.md

 ### Connection ###

-It requires two information to connect Agensgraph using Java Driver like as the way that other JDBC Drivers do.
+It requires two information to connect AgensGraph using Java Driver like as the way that other JDBC Drivers do.
 These are the name of class to be loading Java Driver and the connection string.

 * The name of class is `net.bitnine.agensgraph.Driver`.
 * connection string consists of  sub-protocol, server, port, database.
   * `jdbc:agensgraph://`is a sub-protocal to use particular Driver and a hold value.
   * It is written in format of `jdbc:agensgraph://server:port/database` including sub-protocol.

-The following is an example code to connect Agensgraph.
-It is connected to the Agensgraph through Connection object and ready to perform the query.
+The following is an example code to connect AgensGraph.
+It is connected to the AgensGraph through Connection object and ready to perform the query.

 ```java
 import java.sql.DriverManager;